Part One – Discoveries:

 It is occurring to us all that more engagement on questions of global impact events demands an entirely new regime.
 These events are grounded in climate change and the probable recurrence of global pandemic infections in which there may be other connections beyond comprehension.
 The risk to “all” in a post-trauma evaluation is an insufficient duality.
 Losses are measured in blood and cash, by good or bad locations, as lucky or unlucky, in life or death, for cultural survival or existence as subsistence.
 The trauma is further parsed into black and white, rich and poor, knowing and unknowing, educated or not.
 It divides young or old, able or disabled, using percentages drawn with an unknown, shifting denominator of dissuasions to proportionality.
 Tossed it up for all to see is the confusion of our times.
 (See: Crisis Management)

 Still, much of our practical solutions come as a post-trauma payment to reduce future risks.
 Individual households and governments also pay individually with resources drawn by regional needs.
-A volunteer fire brigade works in one place, while another site requires a professionalized fire-fighting force.
+For example, a volunteer fire brigade works in one place, while another site requires a professionalized firefighting force.
 Predictable malfunctions reveal investments in first responders and a standard set of institutional providers.
 In these cases, the assessment of risks and costs and the selection of management protocols establish readiness levels defined by the tools required.

 How can the world move steadily and permanently away from post-trauma payouts toward levels of resilience and enduring sustainability?
 How can the extensive democratic debate be grounded with more power in the equally slow and painstaking science rules?
 Will it be possible to make science lawfully capable of overriding the procedures used solely to sustain political power?
 Given these practices, I can accept authoritarian rules to protect us all on the promise of a system change as structured in the Pathways to Malfunction Identification chart below.
 This is a failing system.